bioinformatics-core-shared-training/Fixed-and-Mixed-effects-models/index.md

   + Tutorial R Markdown

 ## Course data
-- Please download this zip file to have all the datasets and R files used in this course
+- Please Download [this zip file](Course_Data.zip) to have all the datasets and R files used in this course.

 ## System requirements
 - Laptop and installed R.